Garlic

 Allium sativum

-Garlic (Allium sativum) is a cold-hardy bulb crop well-suited to Zone 6a in Western NY/Lake Erie, planted in fall for summer harvest.
+Garlic (Allium sativum) is a cold-hardy bulb crop well-suited to Zones 3-9, planted in fall for summer harvest.
 Hardneck varieties preferred in Northeast for flavor and cold tolerance; requires well-drained soil and moderate water.

 Crop Snowflake Score